Nabila Hijazi

 Contact:

-Dr. Nabila Hijazi joined the George Washington University Writing Program in August 2022 after over a decade of research and teaching at the University of Maryland College Park.
-She additionally served as a postdoctoral fellow at Loyola University Maryland.
-Her research interests include the rhetoric surrounding Muslim women, multilingual writing, and literacy studies, with a focus on Syrian refugee women.
+Dr. Nabila Hijazi joined the George Washington University Writing Program in August 2022, following over a decade of research and teaching at the University of Maryland, College Park, as well as a postdoctoral fellowship at Loyola University Maryland.
+Her research interests include rhetoric surrounding immigrants and refugees in the United States, with a particular emphasis on the (mis)representation of Muslim women, an area informed by her experience as a Syrian immigrant.
+Her work also explores multilingual writing and the literacy practices of Syrian refugee women.
+Her research has been published in well-regarded journals, such as Composition Forum and Constellations, and several edited collections.
 Her work received national recognition: Her dissertation, “Syrian Refugee Women in the Diaspora: Sustaining Families through Literacies,” received honorable mention in the 2020 Presidents Dissertation Award by The Coalition of Feminist Scholars in the History of Rhetoric and Composition, and her essay, “Reclaiming Forgotten Literacies-Agency through Functional, Rural and Food Literacies” received honorable mention in the 2021 Council of Writing Program Administrators, Graduate Research Award for Writing in WPA Studies.
-Hijazi was a 2021 semifinalist in the Conference on College Composition and Communication (CCCC) Outstanding Teaching Award Emergent category and a recipient of the 2022 CCCC Scholars for the Dream Travel Award.
+Hijazi was a 2021 semifinalist for the Conference on College Composition and Communication (CCCC) Outstanding Teaching Award and a recipient of the 2022 CCCC Scholars for the Dream Travel Award and the 2024–2025 CCCC Emergent Researcher Award.
+She was also awarded the 2025 Robert Kenny Prize for her innovative approach to teaching University Writing1020.
 Currently, she is at work on a monograph that focuses on Syrian refugee women’s literacy practices and the migration of literacies.

 Dr. Hijazi is an affiliated faculty member of the Global Food Institute at GW.